gitter-badger/luda/site/html/_utilities/background.md

 ## Background Color
-Background color utilities are classes for changing the value of the [`background-color`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color) property.
+Background color utilities are classes for setting the value of the [`background-color`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color) property.
 You can preview the colors in the below gallery.
 When you pick up a background color class, consider the meaning in your context but not only the appearance, since in different themes background colors may be changed but the meanings keep the same.